leta91/portfolio/README.md

 # Responsive Portfolio Webpage

-I created this repository using HTML and CSS
+I created this repository using HTML & CSS
 (as part of my first freeCodeCamp Certification)

 ## Mockup on Desktop